ajjjugoswami/qr-craft-studio/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/features/custom-domain#custom-domain)

+## Important: Public app origin for QR codes

+- If you plan to generate QR codes for scanning on other devices (phones), ensure the app uses a public origin when building.
+Set the environment variable `VITE_APP_ORIGIN` to your deployed URL (e.g. `https://app.example.com`).
+This value is used to build shareable QR links like `/r/:id` and `/r?u=...` so scanned QR codes point to a reachable server that will record scans and redirect users.